 - Enable dual eye color correction (reference 3) should be not checked to chose "single eye" color correction. - Enable dual eye color correction (reference 3) should be checked to chose "dual eye" color correction (separate eyes). - 4.
-If the Media player is an ICP-D associated with a Dolby IMB, it is possible to activate or not the 4K60fps mode: - Enable 4K60fps (reference 4) should not be checked to choose not to enable 4K60fps mode. - Enable 4K60fps (reference 4) should be checked to chose to enable the 4K60fps mode. - 5.
+If the Media player is an ICP-D associated with a Dolby IMB, it is possible to activate the 4K60fps mode: - Enable 4K60fps (reference 4) should not be checked to choose not to enable 4K60fps mode. - Enable 4K60fps (reference 4) should be checked to chose to enable the 4K60fps mode. - Note: This option is only available on 4K projectors, not on 2K projectors. - 5.
 Select EOTF (Electro-Optical Transfer Function) curve (reference 5).